Administered by the Department of Industrial and Manufacturing Systems Engineering

 Concurrent B.S./Master’s Industrial Engineering Degree

-If you are considering going to graduate school, the concurrent B.S.
-IE/master’s program (either M.S. or M.Eng.) in industrial engineering is an excellent opportunity to obtain both degrees within 5 years.
-Up to 6 credits of graduate course work can be used to satisfy your program requirements for both degrees.
+If you are considering going to graduate school, the concurrent bachelor’s-master’s in industrial engineering is an excellent opportunity to obtain both degrees within five years.
+In this program six credits of graduate course work can be used to satisfy your undergraduate program requirements.
 After completing the B.S. program, you will be a full-time graduate student for the remainder of the master’s program.
+The following concurrent bachelor’s-master’s degree program combinations are available to qualified students:

 Program Policies